www.cosmos-monitor.com - Site Information

 When this site began using Cascading Style Sheets (CSS), it necessitated some logical categorization of the pages into five groups:

 Each type of page has its own type of stylesheet in addition to a main stylesheet that's applied to all pages at the site (including results from submitted queries).
-This type of modularity will greatly simplify future changes in design.
+This type of modularity should, in theory, have greatly simplified future changes in design.
+It has succeeded somewhat, but placement of page elements often require tweaks to individual pages.

 Printing

-Subsequently, I discovered that earlier versions of some Mozilla-based browsers on Linux, and possibly other Unix-like operating systems, may have had difficulty with a few of the pages at this site.
+Subsequently, I discovered that earlier versions of some Mozilla-based browsers on Linux, and possibly other Unix-like operating systems, had difficulty with a few of the pages at this site.
 Windows and Macintosh systems were not affected by the printing problems; nor was any version of the Opera browser.
-I believe this should not be an issue with Linux any more, since modern browsers behave in a much more consistent manner than before.
+I believe this should not be an issue any more, since modern browsers behave much more consistently than they once did.

 Future Directions